doctrine/mongodb-odm/en/reference/find-and-modify.rst

 .. note::

-    If you don't need to return the document, you can use just run a normal update which can affect - $0ple documents, as well.
+    If you don't need to return the document, you can use just run a normal update which can affect multiple documents, as well.